BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 The world is always in progress.
 It orients, guides, and structures *Dasein's* existence.
 A temple, by organizing existence, also opens a world---and closes another.

-In contrast to *world*, *earth* (Erde oder auch Heimat) is concealment.
-It is the rock, the soil, the material---not simply nature, but the mysterious ground.
+In contrast to *world*, *earth* (Erde) is concealment---the material basis of things; their hidden, resistant, mysterious side.
+*Earth* is the rock, the soil, the material---not simply nature, but the mysterious ground.
 It bears resemblance to Lacan's “real”---that which resists symbolic representation yet constantly presses against it.
 The *earth* is always there---stuck to us like dirt on our shoe.
 It cannot be fully absorbed into world.
 Earth and world exist in *strife*---a productive, irreducible tension.
 While tools disappear in use, artworks do the opposite.
 Art reveals *earth* by presencing it.